CapsCode-Website/capscode/src/blogfiles/javascript/split-in-javascript/index.md

 If you have landed here then I must say that you have used the JavaScript `split()` method in your dev journey and if you haven't then do not worry, be with me and let's dive deep into `split()` method.

-##Introduction
+## Introduction

-`split()` method is used to split/break the string at the breakpoint/separator defined and return the remaining characters or string as an element of an array based on the separator (character or string or regex) passed as a first argument in `split()` method. 🤷‍♂️
+The `split()` method is used to split/break the string at the breakpoint/separator defined and return the remaining characters or string as an element of an array based on the separator (character or string or regex) passed as a first argument in `split()` method. 🤷‍♂️

 ![split in javascript](https://capscode-website.github.io/blogfiles/javascript/split-in-javascript/split-in-javascript.png)